Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Experiments

-We run and assess our experiments on two different robotic platforms (Fig. \ref{fig:overview}): the TIAGo service robot with one arm and parallel gripper, and the UR3 with a piCOBOT suction gripper.
-The real cubes are 3D printed out of PLA (polylactic acid) and weight around 25 grams each.
-For each robot we run 180 stacking trials.
-Instead of randomly sampling values for the variables, as we do for training the causal model, we evaluate the real world behavior at 36 different points, where $\texttt{xOff}_{\text{e}}, \texttt{yOff}_{\text{e}} = \{0.0, 0.01, 0.02\}$ (in meter), $\texttt{dropOff}_{\text{e}} = \{ 0.005, 0.02, 0.035, 0.05\}$ (in meter), $\texttt{colorUp}_{\text{e}} = \{ \text{Red} \}$ and $\texttt{colorDown}_{\text{e}} = \{ \text{Blue} \}$.
-For each unique stacking setup instantiation we conduct 5 iterations.
+We run and assess our experiments on two different robotic platforms (Fig. \ref{fig:overview}): the TIAGo service robot with one arm and parallel gripper and the UR3 with a piCOBOT suction gripper.
+The real cubes are 3D printed out of PLA (polylactic acid) and weigh around 25 grams each.
+For each robot, we run 180 stacking trials.
+Instead of randomly sampling values for the variables, as we do for training the causal model, we evaluate the real-world behavior at 36 different points, where $\texttt{xOff}, \texttt{yOff} = \{0, 1, 2\}$ (in cm), $\texttt{dropOff} = \{ 0.5, 2, 3.5, 5\}$ (in cm).
+These 36 points were empirically chosen because they cover an area where the ideal conditions of the simulation (e.g., collisions without any rotation due to the gripper motors) could have potentially the most significant effect on behavior discrepancies.
+Once the upper cube is too far outside ($> 2.5$ cm), it doesn't play a role how it was dropped, so we have not included points with larger offsets than 2cm.
+For each unique stacking setup instantiation, we conduct five iterations.
 After each trial, the cubes are re-adjusted into an always similar pre-stack position by the operator.
 The stacking outcome (\texttt{onTop} value) was also determined by the operator.
-Note, that the purpose of the robot experiments is not to modify the causal model that we learned from the simulation but to evaluate the model transferability to the real environment.
+Note that the purpose of the robot experiments is not to modify the causal model that we learned from the simulation but to evaluate the model transferability to the real environment.